Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

 all of these sets (if any) being nonempty.
 Then $h(x) = + \infty$ whenever $x \in C_i^+$ for any $i$, $h(x) = - \infty$ whenever $x \in C_i^-$ for any $i$, and $h$ is either affine or constant on $H_j$, where $+ \infty$ and $-\infty$ are allowed for constant values. \end{thm}

-The ``if any'' refers to the case where the sequences have length zero, in which case the theorem asserts that $h$ that $h$ is affine on $E$ or constant on $E$.
+The ``if any'' refers to the case where the sequences have length zero, in which case the theorem asserts that $h$ is affine on $E$ or constant on $E$.
 As we saw in the preceding section, we are interested in likelihood maximizing sequences.
 Here we represent the likelihood maximizing sequence in the coordinates of the linearly independent $\eta$ vectors that characterize the generalized affine function $h$ according to its Theorem~\ref{vec-char} representation.
-Let $\theta_n$ be a likelihood maximizing sequence of canonical parameter vectors, that is,

-where the log likelihood $l$ is given by \eqref{log-like} and where $\Theta$ is the canonical parameter space of the family.
-To make connection with the preceding section, define

-Then $h_{\theta_n}$ is a sequence of affine functions, which has a subsequence that converges (in $G(E)$) to some generalized affine function $h \in \overline{\mathcal{H}}$, which maximizes the likelihood:
+Let $\theta_n$ be a likelihood maximizing sequence of canonical parameter vectors as in \eqref{max-like-seq}.
+To make connection with the preceding section, define $ h_\theta(x) = l_x(\theta) = \inner{x, \theta} - c(\theta). $ Then $h_{\theta_n}$ is a sequence of affine functions, which has a subsequence that converges (in $G(E)$) to some generalized affine function $h \in \overline{\mathcal{H}}$, which maximizes the likelihood:

 The following lemma gives us a better understanding of the convergence $h_{\theta_n} \to h$.

 \begin{lem} Suppose that a generalized affine function $h$ on a finite dimensional vector space $E$ is finite at at least one point.
 Represent $h$ as in Theorem~\ref{vec-char}, and extend $\eta_1$, $\ldots,$ $\eta_j$ to be a basis $\eta_1$, $\ldots,$ $\eta_p$ for $E^{\textstyle *}$.
 Suppose $h_n$ is a sequence of affine functions converging to $h$ in $G(E)$.
 Then there are sequences of scalars $a_n$ and $b_{i, n}$ such that